Local structure of idempotent algebras I: Thin edges

 \subsection{Thin affine edges}

-In this section we introduce thin affine edges is a similar fashion as thin majority and semilattice edges.
+In this section we introduce thin affine edges in a similar fashion as thin majority and semilattice edges.

-We say that a term operation $h'$ of a smooth algebra $\zA\in\cK$ satisfies the \emph{minority condition} (with respect to $\cK$) if it satisfies the conditions of Lemma~\ref{lem:fgh-identities}(3), and for any $\zB\in\cK$ and every affine edge $ab$ of $\zB$ witnessed by a congruence $\th$ of $\Sgg\zB{a,b}$ operation $h'$ is a Mal'tsev operation on $\Sgg\zB{a,b}\fac\th$.
-By Corollary~\ref{cor:uniform} an operation satisfying the minority condition exists.
+We say that a term operation $h'$ of a smooth algebra $\zA\in\cK$ satisfies the \emph{minority condition} (with respect to $\cK$) if it satisfies the identity from Lemma~\ref{lem:fgh-identities}(3), and for any $\zB\in\cK$ and every affine edge $ab$ of $\zB$ witnessed by a congruence $\th$ of $\Sgg\zB{a,b}$, the operation $h'$ is a Mal'tsev operation on $\Sgg\zB{a,b}\fac\th$.
+By Corollary~\ref{cor:uniform} and Lemma~\ref{lem:fgh-identities}(3) an operation satisfying the minority condition exists.

-Fix an operation $h$ satisfying the minority condition, in particular it satisfies the equation $h(h(x,y,y),y,y)=h(x,y,y)$.
-A pair $ab$ is called a \emph{thin affine edge} (with respect to $\cK$) if $h(b,a,a)=b$ and for every term operation $h'$ satisfying the minority condition \begin{itemize} \item[(**)] $b\in\Sg{a,h'(a,a,b)}$. \end{itemize} The operation $h$ from Corollary~\ref{cor:uniform} does not have to satisfy any specific conditions on thin minority edges, except what follows from its definition.
+A pair $ab$ is called a \emph{thin affine edge} (with respect to $\cK$) if \begin{itemize} \item[(**)] $h(b,a,a)=b$, where $h$ is the operation identified in Corollary~\ref{cor:uniform}, and $b\in\Sg{a,h'(a,a,b)}$ for every term operation $h'$ satisfying the minority condition. \end{itemize} The operation $h$ from Corollary~\ref{cor:uniform} does not have to satisfy any specific conditions on thin minority edges, except what follows from its definition.
 Also, thin affine edges are directed, since $a,b$ in the definition occur asymmetrically.